-The carrying amount of financial assets represents the maximum credit exposure which at 30 June 2015 was \$34 million of trade and other receivables (2014: \$35 million).
+The carrying amount of financial assets represents the maximum credit exposure which at 30 June 2016 was \$38 million of trade and other receivables, and cash and liquid deposits (2015: \$34 million).

 Cash and liquid deposits are only held with banks that are part of the Group's banking consortiums; ANZ for Rubicon and PNC Bank for Tenon.
 In the event of default, cash balances may be set off against obligations owing by the Group to its lenders.
-Moody's credit ratings of the counterparties for cash and liquid deposits are rated as P-1, which designates them as "Issuers who have a superior ability to repay short-term debt obligations."
+Moody's credit ratings of the counterparties for cash and liquid deposits are rated as P-1, which designates them as "Issuers who have a superior ability to repay short-term debt obligations".